Category Archives: Creative Process

 to-catch-a-thief

 To Catch a Thief is still a great favorite of mine.
 It was a pleasant surprise when my youngest daughter, Molly, said that she had arranged for us to go to see it at the British Film Institute.
 The BFI is not as stodgy as the name might suggest.
 It offers a full bar and great seating.
 Molly and Liam, her husband, live in London and I was visiting in October of 2012.
-For the better part of a week we had a wonderful arrangement.
-Each morning Liam would bring me a cup of tea (so English!) just before he and Molly rushed off to work.
-The evening we’d made plans about where to meet for dinner the next day.
-Until then I was entirely free.
+For the better part of a week, we had a wonderful arrangement.
+Each morning, Liam would bring me a cup of tea (so English!) just before he and Molly rushed off to work.
+The previous evening, we’d made plans about where to meet for dinner.
+Until then, I was entirely free.
 Having a ‘Tube’ pass and all of London to explore is like being given the keys to The Infinite Possibility Machine, something Douglas Adams might have thought up.

 If you are a serious traveler you know that you cannot get the measure of a city until you’ve walked it.
 With that in mind, and having decided to go to the Tate Modern and its environs, I took the Tube to Waterloo Bridge station and meandered my way along the Thames.
 Though it isn’t very far from Waterloo Bridge to the Tate, I intended to take my time managing the distance.